Podcast Equipment Guide 2026: Mics, Mixers & Video Gear

 Our podcast experts give three recommendations to clients before they purchase podcast microphones:

 • Dynamic is better suited for podcasting.
 Condenser mics could pick up too much unwanted room sound.
+You can read about dynamic vs condenser microphones in our dedicated comparison article.

 • Look for a USB mic first.
 That way, you can use your microphone directly with your computer or purchase an adapter for a mixer or interface.